-Refer to System Programming section "Delay Before Alarm" and "Time Alarm On" to set the desired timing for marking a predetermined location.
+Refer to Sections Delay Before Alarm and Time Alarm On to set the desired timing for marking a predetermined location.

 The initial delay time that is set can be calculated using the belt speed and the distance between the center of the receiver antenna and the flag drop marker flag or use a stop watch to time a mark on the belt as it moves from the center of the receiver antenna to the flag drop maker flag.
 This is the Delay Before ON time.
-The ON Time is preset at the factory to about .05 second.
+The ON Time is preset at the factory to about 1/2 second.
 It is easier to adjust the timing of the flag marker with an empty belt.
 Use a sample piece of tramp metal large enough to trigger the detector.
 With the belt up to full speed place the tramp metal on the belt far enough before the metal detector antennas that the metal has come to rest on the belt and is not moving relative to the belt.
-What should happen is when the piece of metal reaches the flag drop area the released and will fall to the belt.
-If the flag lands before the piece of metal then increase the Delay Before On time.
-If the flag lands after the metal then reduce the Delay Before On time.
+What should happen is when the piece of metal reaches the flag drop area the first time is the flag will be just after the piece of metal if it is shorten the Delay Time a few 10th of a second and try it again.
 The flag should drop and hit the metal.
 The delay time for the flag will vary depending on the distance it has to fall.
-If the flag is dropped on the product the distance the flag has to travel between an empty belt and a full belt will cause the flag to be either in front of the metal or behind the metal, so when looking for metal look about 12" on either side of the flag if the metal is not visible and is buried in the product.
+On an empty belt the flag will have to travel farther before it hits the metal than on a full belt.
+Because of the distance the flag has to travel between an empty belt and a full belt will cause the flag to be either in front of the metal or behind the metal.
+So when looking for metal look about 12" on either side of the flag if the metal is not visible and is buried in the product.